CraftenDev/MobJar/README.md

 you don't have Vault or don't have an economy plugin, jars will be free.

 To catch a mob, right-click it with a jar.
 To restore a mob from a jar, left-click with that jar.
-You can also drink from jars of mountable mobs (e.g. horses) to restore the mob and mount it.

 ## Permissions
 | Permission   | Default | Description |